mrgagnon/a3-maylee-gagnon-backup/README.md

 Challenges: I had a hard time getting the list of entry documents from a particular user.
 I could get the list of object id's and retrieve each document, however, getting them to array format and returned was difficult.
 I also found it challenage to keep track of the promises and .then's.
 I would want to nestle them and had some scope issues with the way I originally organized some code.

 Authentication strategy: My strategy was based on example provided, with simple html and cookies.
 I chose this because it seemed the most straightforward to implement.
 I also just stored the passwords as plain text.
+New usernames will be automatically created a new user account.
+    Test Account: Username: testUser Password: test

 CSS framework: I used milligram (https://milligram.io/).
 I looked through the provided list and like the look of this one.
 The design was simple and clean which I liked.
 I made no modification to the CSS framework.